 by Medicare and include HMOs.
 Medicare Advantage plans cover everything

-that Original Medicare Parts A and B do and also offer prescription drug
+Original Medicare Parts A and B do and also offer prescription drug coverage,

-coverage, routine eye care, transportation and often acupuncture and other
+routine eye care, transportation and often acupuncture and other integrative

-integrative treatments.
-Many also offer perks such as gym membership,
+treatments.
+Many also offer perks such as gym membership, dental discounts

-dental discounts and allowance for over-the-counter items such as toothpaste,
+and allowance for over-the-counter items such as toothpaste, vitamins

-vitamins and skin care products.
-In addition, they offer several options
+and skin care products.
+In addition, they offer several options for you

-for you to choose a medical group or an independent physician association
+to choose a medical group or an independent practice association (IPA)

-(IPA) contracted with them, such as Torrance Memorial IPA, a division
+contracted with them, such as Torrance Memorial IPA, a division of Torrance

-of Torrance Memorial.
-For information about Medicare Advantage Plans,
+Memorial.
+For information about Medicare Advantage Plans, you can attend

-you can attend Torrance Memorial IPA’s Medicare 101 educational
+Torrance Memorial IPA’s virtual Medicare 101 educational events.
+Visit

 TorranceMemorialIPA.org/medicare101 to register.

-The upside: These plans offer optimal coverage for just about anything
+These plans offer optimal coverage for just about anything that might arise

-that might arise in your life.
-There is great coordination of care within
+in your life.
+There is great coordination of care within your IPA caregivers,

-your IPA caregivers, and you can change your plan every year according
+and you can change your plan every year according to your needs.

 Medicare Advantage Plans require you to choose an insurance company (such